fayizferosh/btech-mini-project/README.md

 The main objective of our design project is to design and implement a locking mechanism, which can be unlocked using a passcode via DTMF decoder and all the information being displayed on the 16x2 LCD display, the design was limited to a solenoid actuator as the locking mechanism since this is just a prototype and it was implemented using ATmega328P microcontroller as the project's brain.

-Though practically on any passcode lock we use a keypad on for input code, here we are trying on interfacing it with DTMF input through a DTMF decoder since it provides an advantage of being able to literally make a call from any point in the world to unlock this.
+Though practically on any passcode lock I use a keypad on for input code, here I am trying on interfacing it with DTMF input through a DTMF decoder since it provides an advantage of being able to literally make a call from any point in the world to unlock this.

-And also as future plans we also wish to interface a keyboard on to the setup like in any normal passcode locks.
+And also as future plans I also wish to interface a keyboard on to the setup like in any normal passcode locks.
 One of the main application is a passcode door lock.

 ### Objective